superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 4/AcceptanceTests.md

 1. The user accesses the mortgage calculator at the bottom of a listing page.
 2. The user inputs field-appropriate information for every criteria field (Price, Down payment, interest rate, etc.).
 3. The user clicks on a “Calculate” button.
-4. The user receives information regarding their ideal mortgage payments (total and monthly payments
+4. The user receives information regarding their ideal mortgage payments (total and monthly payments)

 ## Acceptance Test 2:

-1.
+1. The user accesses the mortgage calculator at the bottom of a listing page.
-2.
+2. The user inputs invalid (negative interest rate) field-appropriate information for every criteria field (Price, Down payment, interest rate, etc.).
-3.
+3. The user clicks on a “Calculate” button.
-4.
+4. The user receives a error message regarding the invalid interest rate.

 # User Broker Reviews (Proposed new feature):